CharityCheck Directory Search

 - Will a donation be deductible as a charitable contribution?

 Doing a CharityCheck directory search is smart, fast, safe and free.
-Doing an EIN Magic search is just as smart, safe and free — and even faster!
+Doing a Reverse Lookup is just as smart, safe and free -- and even faster!

 If it's not a church or governmental unit or in the CharityCheck directory, it's NOT a charity or nonprofit.